fvalenzuela-dev/movil_home_pay/README.md

 ## Features

-- **Authentication**: Integrated with Clerk for secure user management.
+- **Authentication**: Integrated with Clerk for secure user management..
 - **Core Entities**: Foundation for managing Accounts (Cuentas) and Categories (Categorías).
 - **Architecture**: Clean Architecture structure with BLoC for state management.